-This document has come in effect in December 2011 and will be reviewed periodically (see revision sections).
-The last modification has been made in June 2013.
+This document has come in effect in December 2011 and will be reviewed periodically: see Change History for a detailed list of changes.

 Computer systems have bugs.
 Currently recognised best practice for bugs with security implications is to notify significant downstream users in private; leave a reasonable interval for downstreams to respond and prepare updated software packages; then make public disclosure.

 We want to encourage people to report bugs they find to us.
 Therefore we will treat with respect the requests of discoverers, or other vendors, who report problems to us.

 Scope of this process

 This process primarily covers the Xen Hypervisor Project.
 Specific information about features with security support can be found in

 - SUPPORT.md in the releases' tar ball and its xen.git tree and on web pages generated from the SUPPORT.md file